By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 Example Routing Rules

-In this example, you want to send all item requests received from users in the Psychology department to a special queue called Awaiting Reserves Processing - Psychology when they are received.
+Using this example routing rule, all item requests received from users in the Psychology department will be sent to a special custom queue called Awaiting Reserves Processing - Psychology when they are received.

 For this routing example to work properly, you would also have to create a custom queue named Awaiting Reserves Processing - Psychology.